pnnl/tesp/install/Windows/Windows_build.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These instructions are based on https://github.com/gridlab-d/gridlab-d/blob/develop/BuildingGridlabdOnWindowsWithMsys2.docx
-For TESP, we're going to build with FNCS, but not with HELICS, MATLAB or MySQL.
+For TESP, we're going to build with FNCS and HELICS, but not MATLAB or MySQL.

 - Install a 64-bit version of MSYS2 from https://www.msys2.org.
 Accept all of the defaults.
 - Start the MSYS2 environment from the Start Menu shortcut for "MSYS2 MSYS"